Symbiota2/Symbiota2/README.md

 For development purposes, `docker-compose up -d` will start a mariadb server on port 3306 compatible with the DATABASE_* defaults.
 This database loads the initialization scripts in [docker-entrypoint-initdb.d](./docker-entrypoint-initdb.d/) to initialize a [Symbiota v1 database](https://github.com/Symbiota/Symbiota/blob/f158b1651632ecfe018d7c5d578e7fa8d904fb04/docs/INSTALL.txt#L26).
+This repo also provides a convenience script for running a sql file or directory of sql files.
+This script utilizes the environment variables above to connect to the database:

+`npm run sql my-script.sql`

+or

+`npm run sql my/dir/with/sql/scripts`

 Symbiota2 has been written under the assumption that most users will be upgrading from a Symbiota v1 database.
 Any new databases should first run the initialization scripts in docker-entrypoint-initdb.d.
 When ready to upgrade to the Symbiota2 schema, run